-Stephen A. Landsman, Esq. joined the board in September 2013 and was elected Board Chair.
-Steve, currently in the corporate and securities practice of Greenberg Traurig LLP in Chicago, has a highly regarded general corporate, mergers and acquisitions, business counseling and tax practice.
+Stephen A. Landsman, Esq. joined the board in September 2013.
+Steve works in the corporate and securities practice of Greenberg Traurig LLP in Chicago.
 Steve has in-depth experience in numerous industries as lead counsel representing both purchasers and sellers in a wide variety of transactions—among them, public to public, private to public, private to private, leveraged recapitalization, divisional or asset sales and joint venture/strategic alliance transactions.
-His clientele consists of LBO and private equity groups, public companies, strategic corporate or institutional entities, investment subsidiaries of public companies and private investors/owners.
-In addition, Steve has extensive experience representing management in acquisitions and divestiture transactions.
+Full bio »

 Ian Lanoff, Esq.